Remote Teaching & Learning: Quick Guide

 - For classes larger than 80 students, review this advice.
 For smaller classes, click here.

-- If you don’t have time to prepare anything before your next lecture, then you could replace it with a live video conference, using the chat for questions
+- If you don’t have time to prepare anything before your next lecture, then you could replace it with a live video conference in YouSeeU or another online meeting tool.
+You can use the chat for questions

 Tip 7: Use Brightspace functionalities